tmurvv/battleship/README.md

 # Battleship

+This is a coding challenge that was part of the interview for my current job.

 ## Purpose
 Create a simplified implementation of the classic game, Battleship, that best illustrates programming skills.
 This exercise should take no longer than 4 hours to complete.